PlayStation VR release date: October 13, 2016

 PlayStation VR price: £349 / $399

-Sony has been making a big VR push with PlayStation VR this year.
+PlayStation VR is set to make a big splash in virtual reality gaming this year.
 Sure, Oculus Rift has the backing of Facebook, but it still needs a powerful PC to run properly.
 PSVR, however, will work with any PS4 and with millions on the market, makes it the most accessible (and cheapest) headset available.

 At £349, it's around half the price of the HTC Vive and $200 less than the Oculus Rift.
 We always knew the PlayStation VR would be cheaper than its main rivals, but we never thought it would be that much cheaper.